tascj/offload_adam/README.md

   `optimizer.step()` is a no-op.
-- **`max_grad_norm=<float>`**: backward only accumulates gradients and records per-param L2 norms. `optimizer.step()` reduces the global norm, applies the clip coefficient, and walks each param in fixed-size chunks (`step_chunk_size`) of load → compute → writeback.
-Chunking keeps peak GPU memory bounded for very large params (e.g. embedding tables).
+- **`max_grad_norm=<float>`**: backward only accumulates gradients and records per-param L2 norms. `optimizer.step()` reduces the global norm, applies the clip coefficient, and walks each param with a one-shot load → compute → writeback.

 Both paths share the same host↔device transfer primitives.
 The optimizer step itself always runs on GPU.